theramiyer/blog/_posts/2019/2019-12-18-the-caa-is-not-about-throwing-out-people.md

 > I want persecuted minorities to enter.
 And have a list of Indian citizens also.
 Give me a solution.

-First, persecuted minorities can still enter.
-Even without the Amendment.
-Second, Register of Citizens is a fickle list.
-People take birth, people die.
-People move to different countries and forgo Indian citizenship, new ones apply for and get Indian citizenship.
-I do not see how a National Register of Citizens will help in today's world.
+Persecuted minorities can still enter. _Even without the Amendment._

+If at all you want to do an <span class='small-caps'>NRC</span> exercise, wait; work on the infrastructure.
+I will give you an example: I cannot download my birth certificate online.
+Why?
+I have a physical Birth Certificate from Chennai Corporation; Chennai Corporation says everyone born from 1989 can get their birth certificate on their site.
+I cannot find mine.
+And I have tried to get in touch to fix it; it has not worked.
+I have applied for the voter ID, I see the status says approved, but it has been that way for several years.
+I keep getting bounced between offices.
+No luck.

-If at all you want to do it, you cannot do it in this decade for all the citizens of India.
-Because all the citizens of India do not have documents to prove their citizenship.
+Nice of you to say that no Indian citizen will go through hardship because of <span class='small-caps'>NRC</span>.
+Not all the citizens of India have documents to prove their citizenship.
 Start regulating the documentation.
 Make a set of documents mandatory and push citizens to get the documents.
 Make the process simple.
-Make the process understandable.
+Make the process understandable; understand that not everybody is a Shashi Tharoor.
 Reduce bureaucracy.
-Understand that not everybody is a Shashi Tharoor.
-Before planes can take off and land, there must be a runway.
+Before jets can take off and land, there must be a runway.
 If the <span class='small-caps'>NRC</span> gets introduced now, it will be another demomentisation.

 Dear those running the government, think beyond a nice list of citizens.
-If you take away someone's citizenship, they lose their job because the law says so.
+If you take away a citizen's citizenship, they lose their job because the law says so.
 The regular citizen does not have the time to go to the courts and the tribunals.
-We have a day job, our companies expect us to be in the office at 9 <span class='small-caps'>AM</span>, and to stay until 6 <span class='small-caps'>PM</span>.
-We also work shifts.
-We go through traffic; a regular Bangalorean spends 12 hours for work.
+We have a day job, our companies expect us to be in the office at least 9 hours.
+This is how we earn our bread and butter.
+We work shifts, we go through traffic; a regular Bangalorean spends 12 hours for work.
 If you ask 1.5 crore Bangaloreans to prove their citizenship, then get our documents rejected, go fix the documents and come back, get them rejected again, then approach a tribunal with an appeal ...

 Now expand this to the rest of India.

-Think.
-Thought is hard, and it probably does not naturally come to you.
+Thought is hard, and it probably does not naturally come to you; you take pride in not being an "intellectual", because you never disagree with yourself.
 But thought is necessary.
 This is not about the last seventy years.
 This is not about who is "bold".
 This is not about power play.
 This is not a game.

-And no, I am not saying that this is somehow a political party's way of taking away the voting rights of a large, unfavourable chunk of the population, making the immigrant Muslims wait another six years---"like everybody else"---and expediting the citizenship of Hindu immigrants at the same time, in the Punjab and Bengal regions, before the elections, to enlarge the vote bank.
-I take no responsibility for what _you thought_ I meant.
+And no, I did not say that this is somehow a political party's way of taking away the voting rights of a large, unfavourable chunk of the population, making the immigrant Muslims wait another six years---"like everybody else"---and expediting the citizenship of non-Muslim immigrants at the same time, in the Bengal region, before the elections, to enlarge the favourable vote bank.
+Saying so would be highly "unintellectual" of me; I leave such behaviour to those who can go on the stage and find out by the clothes of people what their agenda is.

+I take responsibility for what I say, not for what _you think I mean_.

+Long live the Sovereign Secular Democratic Republic of Bharat.